mfcguru/MyAwesomeProject.Vue/README.md

 # MyAwesomeProject.Vue

 ## About
 This is the Vue version of the Jabit!
 React demonstration that can be found here https://github.com/mfcguru/MyAwesomeProject.React.

+The official Jabit! project website can be found here https://jabit.org.

 ## Project setup
 ```